Rybinsk Uprising: Preconditions of the uprising

 By July 1918, the Bolshevik government had lost a significant part of the territory of Russia and actually controlled only its central part, including Moscow and Petrograd.
 Under these conditions, according to Boris Savinkov's plan, the "Union for the Defense of the Motherland and Freedom" was supposed to raise an uprising in the central regions and then defeat the Bolsheviks with the help of the Entente's intervention.
 The main force of the rebels was to be regular officers of the tsarist army, as well as local residents, workers, peasants, members of the banned Menshevik, constitutional democrats parties, and so on, dissatisfied with the actions of the Bolsheviks.

 Three cities were chosen to prepare the uprising: Yaroslavl, Rybinsk and Murom.
 At the same time, it was Rybinsk that Savinkov considered as a priority target: there were located ammunition depots of the 6th Red Army that was being formed.
 The city also had one of the largest organizations of the Union after Moscow: there were about 400 of its members.
 Savinkov hoped that the uprising in Yaroslavl (started on July 6, 1918) would draw back the forces of the "Reds" from Rybinsk, allow him to take control of the ammunition and then come to the aid of Yaroslavl.
-The operation was supervised by Savinkov himself, as well as by Alexander Dikhoff.
+The operation was supervised by Savinkov himself, as well as by Alexander Dikgof-Derenthal, his closest assistant, and Frīdrihs Briedis, SZRS' chief of intelligence and counterintelligence.
 The beginning of the uprising was scheduled for the morning of July 8.
 The rebel forces were divided into six groups of about 70 people each.